Rags to Riches (horse): Belmont Stakes

 On June 5, 2007, the handlers of Rags to Riches announced that she would run in the third and longest leg of the U.S. Triple Crown, the Belmont Stakes.
 It was her first start against males.

 In the race, Rags to Riches stumbled out of the starting gate but recovered to move within striking distance of the pacesetters.
 At the top of the stretch, she dueled head-to-head with Preakness Stakes and eventual Horse of the Year winner Curlin.
 Curlin put his nose in front briefly, but the filly fought back and beat him to the finish line by a head.
 Rags to Riches' win made her only the third filly to ever win the Belmont and the first since Tanya in 1905.
 She was also the first filly to win the race at the current 1½-mile distance at Belmont Park.
 (The race distance has varied: from 1867 until 1873, it was 1+5/8 mi.
 In 1874, the distance was reduced to 1+1/2 mi, and from 1890 to 1892, and in 1895, the distance was 1+1/4 mi.
 From 1896 until 1925, the distance was increased to 1+3/8 mi.
 In 1926, the race distance was set at the present 1+1/2 mi).
 Tanya's win came 38 years after Ruthless captured the inaugural running of the Belmont in 1867.

 Belmont Park track announcer Tom Durkin called the race:

 "Here comes Hard Spun.
 And Curlin is coming through in between horses!
 And Rags to Riches is coming with a four-wide sweep!
-And Tiago is in behind them.
+And Tiago is behind them.
 And at the top of the stretch, a filly is in front at the Belmont!
 But Curlin is right there with her!
 These two, in a battle of the sexes at the Belmont Stakes!
 It is Curlin on the inside – Rags to Riches on the outside.
 A desperate finish: Rags to Riches and Curlin!
 They're coming down to the wire.
 It's gonna be very close!
 And it's gonna be. ... a filly in the Belmont!
 Rags to Riches has beaten Curlin and a hundred years of Belmont history!
 The first filly to win it in over a century!"